Dereham Assembly Rooms

 Dereham Assembly Rooms, Ruthen Place, Dereham, Norfolk, NR19 2TX

-The imposing Georgian brick building was built shortly after Thomas Ivory remodelled the celebrated Assembly House in Norwich, and sixty years before a similar building was built in Swaffham.
-This is an indication of an increasingly affluent group of merchants and gentry in the Dereham area whose social life was becoming more focused on the local urban community.
-As the name suggests, the main purpose was to provide a venue for fashionable gatherings (or ‘assemblies') as well as a meeting room for lectures, concerts, civic and local government, and for local societies.
-Magistrates’ Courts were held there fortnightly.
-Thanks are due to Dereham Town Council for facilitating the opening of the Rooms.
+The imposing brick building, which is not normally open to the public, was built shortly after Thomas Ivory remodelled the celebrated Assembly House in Norwich, and sixty years before a similar building was built in Swaffham.
+The Assembly Rooms provided a venue for fashionable gatherings (or ‘assemblies’) as well as for lectures, concerts, civic and local government, and for local societies.
+In later years, the building hosted County and Magistrates’ Courts and is now home to Dereham Town Council.

 Dereham Assembly Rooms, Ruthen Place, Dereham, Norfolk, NR19 2TX